 Ground covers, Perennials

-Some geraniums benefit from being cut back after flowering or in the fall; these are noted in text.
+Some geraniums benefit from being cut back after flowering or in the fall.
 Clumps of most types can be left in place for many years before they decline due to crowding; at that point, divide in early spring.
 Increase by transplanting rooted portions from a clump’s edge; or take cuttings.
 Many produce lots of seedlings, and some can become naturalized pests.Geranium incanum

 From South Africa.
-To 6–10 in. high, spreading fast to form a 2-ft.-wide cushion of finely cut leaves.
+Grows to 6–10 in. high, spreading fast to form a 2-ft.-wide cushion of finely cut leaves.
 Inch-wide light magenta flowers appear from spring to fall.
-Cut to ground every 2 or 3 years in late fall to keep plants neat.
+Cut to the ground every 2 or 3 years in late fall to keep plants neat.

 Endures heat and drought better than most geraniums, but needs some summer water.
 Self-seeds profusely and can be invasive.

 Australian groundcover to 3 ft. high, 6 ft. wide.
 It spreads steadily in loose, well-drained soil by s...

 Highly variable in size and form.
 Among the most widely distributed is ‘East Grampians’, a...

 Kangaroo paws hybridize freely in nature and in cultivation.
 The following are among the many superior...